codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to hate facial hair, but then it grew on me.
+I am so good at sleeping I can do it with my eyes closed!

 ## Daily Trivia

-What is the main CPU is the Sega Mega Drive / Sega Genesis?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Zilog Z80
+ 1. New Mexico
- 2. Intel 8088
+ 2. Arizona
- 3. Yamaha YM2612
+ 3. Colorado
- 4. Motorola 68000
+ 4. Washington

 <details>
   <summary>Answer</summary>
-  Motorola 68000
+  New Mexico
 </details>